amnuts/trailcam/README.md

 The `delay_start_seconds` is how long it'll take to start recording from when the script starts - handy if you have it auto-start on the pi booting up.

-The `record_seconds` is how long the video should keep recordiong for once it doesn't detect any movement.
+The `record_seconds` is how long the video should keep recording for once it doesn't detect any movement.

 `sleep_seconds` is how long it'll sleep before running the recording check loop again.